stefan-hoeck/idris2-dom-mvc/docs/src/Examples/Selector.md

 ## Writing HTML in Idris2

-Module `Text.HTML` and its submodules provide a small DSL for declaring HTML nodes and their attributes.
+Module `Text.HTML` and its submodules provide a small domain-specific language (DSL) for declaring HTML nodes and their attributes.
 These are pure Idris data types and can be used to write and render properly formatted HTML on any backend.